oneSekky/Senior_Design/Circuit_PCB_Design/README.md

 # Circuit PCB Design

-This folder contains all files and documentation related to the printed circuit board (PCB) design and development for the Senior Design project.
+This folder contains all files and documentation related to the PCB design and development for the Senior Design project.

+**People working on this:**

 ## Contents
 - Schematic files